jparker/nav_highlighter/README.md

 ## Custom Configuration

 By default, the highlighted nav item will received the CSS class "active".
-This can be configured by calling `NavHighlighter.configure`, say from an initializer.
+This can be configured by calling `NavHighlighter.configure`, say, from an initializer.

 ```ruby